 - This dinner is healthy!
 Nothing fried over here or using pre-packaged spices, eliminating MSG.

-Salsa Verde - I love serving salsa verde with chicken.
+- Salsa Verde - I love serving salsa verde with chicken.
 The tanginess from the salsa pairs really nice with the chicken and spices.
 Don't love salsa?
-You could also pair this with guacamole (if not on a migraine diet) or the queso from my cookbook (pg 115).
+You could also pair this with guacamole (if not on a migraine diet) or my mozzarella queso dip.

 - You shouldn't need to flip them, but sometimes it helps get it crispy on both sides.